andrekovac/reservoir-persistent-memory/README.md

-# MG Feedback
+# Persistent memory in single node reservoir computing

-This is the code for paper `Persistent Memory in Single Node Delay-Coupled Reservoir Computing` which is currently in review.
+This repository contains the code used in the scientific paper [Persistent Memory in Single Node Delay-Coupled Reservoir Computing](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0165170), published on October 26, 2016 in [PLOS|One](http://dx.doi.org/10.1371/journal.pone.0165170).

-It contains the complete code for the simulation and the plot generation.
+The complete code is shared here so that the discussed simulations and plots may be reproduced by anyone interested.
+Instructions on how to run the simulations may be found below.

 #### Example plot

-It shows the desired vs. the observed signal of the trained reservoir on a simple task.
+It shows the desired vs. the observed signal of the trained reservoir on the simple task to switch between outputting a sine wave upon a first trigger, and reverting to outputting a constant value upon a second trigger.

 ![example_plot](https://cloud.githubusercontent.com/assets/1945462/15800954/2173aa22-2a87-11e6-9263-98f009ed4818.jpg)